A proof of concept in software development is an assessment of a product idea to determine its feasibility for success in a competitive market.

 It helps identify any existing or potential risks associated with your software development life cycle.

-You may determine the present and future of your product with an effective proof of concept business strategy.
+You may determine the present and future of your product with an effective proof-of-concept business strategy.

-For example, Wikipedia data states that the developers design tech demos as proof of concept before actual game development.
+For example, Wikipedia data states that developers design tech demos as proof of concept before actual game development.